nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 ## 1.1 Acknowledgements

-ConnectUS is a brownfield software project based on [AddressBook Level-3](https://se-education.org/addressbook-level3/) created by the [SE-EDU initiative](https://se-education.org), as part of the [CS2103T Software Engineering module](https://nus-cs2103-ay2223s2.github.io/website/index.html) by SoC at the National University of Singapore (NUS).
+ConnectUS is a <u>brownfield</u> software project based on [AddressBook Level-3](https://se-education.org/addressbook-level3/) created by the [SE-EDU initiative](https://se-education.org), as part of the [CS2103T Software Engineering module](https://nus-cs2103-ay2223s2.github.io/website/index.html) by SoC at the National University of Singapore (NUS).

 This project is a **part of the se-education.org** initiative.
 If you would like to contribute code to this project, see [se-education.org](https://se-education.org#https://se-education.org/#contributing) for more info.